Get Live In-Game Updates Through The Penn State Field Hockey Twitter Page

-After playing eight different conferences so far in the nonconference season, Stanford out of the NorPac marks the eighth (and final) conference that Penn State will play.
+After playing seven different conferences, Stanford out of the NorPac was the eighth (and final) conference that Penn State played.

-The Nittany Lions have already faced teams from the Big Ten (Michigan, Ohio State) Ivy League (Princeton), CAA (Old Dominion), ACC (Virginia, Maryland), NEC (Lock Haven), BIG EAST (Connecticut), Atlantic 10 (West Chester), and Patriot League (American, Lafayette).
+The Nittany Lions have faced teams from the Big Ten (Michigan, Ohio State, Northwestern) Ivy League (Princeton), CAA (Old Dominion), ACC (Virginia, Maryland), NEC (Lock Haven), BIG EAST (Connecticut), Atlantic 10 (West Chester), and Patriot League (American, Lafayette).

 Another NorPac squad, Pacific, is also on Penn State's schedule.